lgc13/LucasCosta_portfolio/c++/README.md

 <h2><a href="https://github.com/lgc13/LucasCosta_portfolio/tree/master/c%2B%2B/TicTacToe_project">1- Tic Tac Toe Game App </a></h2>

 <!-- Project BIO -->
-Tic Tac Toe is a really fun and easy game to play.
-I created this console app which can be played by 2 people on the same console.
-I created a few functions that could easily be reused when needed, as I had not learned of object oriented programming yet.
+I created a Tic Tac Toe game which can be played on the console by 2 people.
+This console app allows the users to take turns while adding their 'X's and 'O's to the game board, while displaying to them the current status of the game.
+If any of them win at any time, the program will stop the game and let them know there's a winner!

 This application displays some of my skills with: